melvinwevers/Seminar_Parl/README.md

 |17:15-18:30|Drinks|

 ### Talks
-### <a name='talk1'>Jo Guldi - A Distant Reading of Property: Finding Evidence of a Revolution Around Rights to Occupation in the Debates of Britain's Parliament, 1806-1911</a>
+### <a name='talk1'>KEYNOTE Jo Guldi - A Distant Reading of Property: Finding Evidence of a Revolution Around Rights to Occupation in the Debates of Britain's Parliament, 1806-1911</a>

 #### Abstract
 Conservative accounts of the history of property law describe a set of principles unchanged since Locke, much like Newton's discovery of gravity.
 What happens when we use computational techniques to detect continuity and discontinuity in the language of property over the timescale of a century?
 This talk presents evidence that something like a revolution in property in fact occurred in Britain's discussion of property law, eviction, rent control, and empire around 1881-6, based on multiple, quantitative approaches to the longue-duree history of legal discourse.